MicrosoftDocs/dynamics-365-project-operations/articles/pro/proforma-invoicing/manage-nte-status-validations-sales.md

   - Check against the limit set up for the customer on the project contract line
   - Check against the limit set up on the contract line
   - Check against the limit set up for the customer
-  - Check against the imit set up on the contract
+  - Check against the limit set up on the contract

 The checks at each level involve ensuring that the amount of sales value on this approval will not violate the not-to-exceed limit at that level after accounting for the amount of billing backlog already recorded, and the amount invoiced to date at that level.